ArqumFarooq/ArqumFarooq/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-ASP.NET MVC & React.Js
+ASP.NET MVC.
 - 🌱 I’m currently learning ...
 JS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... problem solving